Samsung/ONE/compiler/tf2nnpackage-value-remote-test/README.md

 ### Generated Files While Running

 - All related files(`pb`, `circle`, `h5` ... etc.) are taken from `build/compiler/common-artifacts` folder.
-- `nnpkg_test.sh`, runtime products and each nnpackage are sent to `REMOTE_WORKDIR` in remote machine.
+- Runtime products and each nnpackage are sent to `REMOTE_WORKDIR` in remote machine.
 - Each test result is generated in `build/compiler/common-artifacts` with the name `${RECIPE}.log`

 ### Check Test Result